 About the Situation

-Here’s a breakdown of some programs Islamic Relief has supported in Egypt:
+Here’s a breakdown of some programs Islamic Relief help support in Egypt:

 COMPREHENSIVE VOCATIONAL TRAINING AND EMPLOYMENT

-Some 1,200 people, including impoverished youth, women, and people with disabilities, are participating in a program that aims to improve their socio-economic conditions by providing them with vocational training in industries including woodworks and carpentry, handicrafts, welding, and upholstery.
-The training will be done at three vocational training centers in Cairo, Alexandria and Port Said.
-An employment support services component will help participants link to hiring companies and find job opportunities.
+More than 134 people, 75% of whom were women, were trained in a clothes-making program aimed to improve their socio-economic conditions by providing them with vocational training.
+Participants also included impoverished youth and people with special needs.
+The training was done at a vocational training center in Cairo.
+An employment support services component helped participants link to hiring companies and find job opportunities.